Preston–Somers expedition: Aftermath

 Before the English left the Caribbean, they encountered and fell in with Raleigh's ships returning from Guiana, with whom they kept company.
 They made a visit to Newfoundland in August to stock up on fish before crossing the Atlantic.
 They arrived at Milford Haven in Wales on 10 September without further loss, and counted their plunder.

 The expedition's success in terms of plunder was only moderate, and it just about covered the cost with little profit having been made.
 The expedition had only been meant to support Raleigh's in his quest for El Dorado, and had done far more than it should have done.
 As an independent expedition it was highly successful in terms of military results, however.
 The capture of Caracas via the mountains was a rare feat, and except for the losses to disease, casualties were fairly light.

 Seventeenth-century Spanish historian José de Oviedo y Baños described the feat performed by Preston and Somers: "This was a hidden path, rather, an old disused path, used by the native Indians to ascend the mountain.
 From there down the mountain into the valley of St. Francis, a road so rocky and impassable that it seemed impossible for a human foot to use."

 Somers and Preston were both knighted by Queen Elizabeth I for their efforts in the expedition and for further feats in the war with Spain.
-In 1596, Preston was captain of the with Lord Howard in the Cadiz expedition.
+In 1596, Preston was captain of the with Lord Howard in the Cádiz expedition.

 After returning to Caracas, the governor Diego de Osorio ordered the build up of defences of La Guayra.
 The coastal defences of the Caribbean shore was also built up to resist future attacks of pirates.
 Several permanent garrisons and the fortification of the Royal Road to Caracas were established.